 What is SIP?

-SIP can’t make a VoIP call work on its own.
-SIP just takes care of introducing and closing the phone call so to speak.
-It does that through two stages:
+SIP cannot make a VoIP calls on its own.
+It just takes care of introducing and closing the phone call.
+It does this in two stages:

-This takes place when your softphone or hardware phone registers with us.
-If you like, its you saying “Hi, we are here and ready to make and receive phone calls”.
+The first step in making VoIP call using SIP is SIP registration.
+This takes place when your softphone or hardware phone registers with your VoIP provider.
+It’s like saying “Hi, I’m here and ready to make and receive phone calls”.

-Below is a diagram that shows the exact steps of that.
+Here is a diagram that shows the steps:

-This takes place when you actually make or receive a call and the “Invite” part is the most important part of it.
+A SIP Invite Conversation takes place when you actually make and/or receive a call.
+The most important part of this is “invite”.

-Below is a diagram that shows the exact steps of that:
+Here is a diagram that shows the exact steps:

 SIP ALG (Application Layer Gateway) is a feature on most routers that is intended to assist users on private IP addresses, but in many cases it is implemented poorly and can actually cause more problems than it solves!

 When SIP ALG is active it can modify the SIP packets of calls in unexpected ways, corrupting them and making them unreadable.

 This video explains the symptoms you might experience with SIP ALG and how to disable it: